PromptECO/clariform/README.md

 ## Usage

 Clariform is not yet *painless* but we're getting there.
-For now, to build clariform in [Docker](https://www.docker.com/) execute in a terminal:
+For now, to build clariform, with [Docker](https://www.docker.com/) running, execute in a terminal:

 $ `git clone https://github.com/njordhov/clariform`
 $ `cd clariform`